 Better keep on going down Kärtnerstraße, look left into Philharmonikerstraße behind the opera to get a glance at the famous Hotel Sacher where a bell boy in sleek livery is holding the door for the rich and noble guests.

-Keep walking and turn left into Marco d’Aviano Gasse that leads into Neuer Markt.
-Ahead you’ll see the Kapuzinerkloster, the Capuchian Abbey, and right next to it the Imperial Crypt where all the tombs of the Royal family members, among them Elisabeth of Austria, aka Sisi!
+Keep walking and turn left into Marco d’Aviano Gasse which leads into Neuer Markt.
+Ahead you’ll see the Kapuzinerkloster, the Capuchin Abbey, and right next to it the Imperial Crypt where all the tombs of the Royal family members, among them Elisabeth of Austria, aka Sisi!

 Phone: + 43 – 1 – 512 68 53

 Now walk the Tegetthoffstraße back towards the opera and you’ll get to the Helmut Zilk-Platz with the anti-war memorial by Austrian bad-boy artist (one of many…) Alfred Hrdlicka.